 - you have habitually resided in the respective country at the time of your death.

-For more information, please contact us – our experts in inheritance will be glad to help you.
+Our lawyers understand the challenges of dealing with inheritance while abroad.
+For advice you can trust, please contact us – our team will be glad to help you.

 In the break-up of relationships, she will achieve the best result while avoiding animosity wherever possible, looking after the interests of any children.
 She has a keen eye for the financial aspects of both inheritance and divorce issues and has established an excellent reputation in cases that require unusually close attention because of emotional entanglements.

 Outside of her work, Marieke often acts as a guest speaker at seminars for the Worldwide Fund for Nature.